gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 [A **media type**](https://en.wikipedia.org/wiki/Media_type) (also **MIME type** and **content type**) is an official way to identify the format of files/content that is transmitted on the internet, e.g. over HTTP or through email.
-You might be familiar with many media types such as `application/javascript`, `application/pdf`, `audio/mpeg`, `text/html`, `text/plain`, `image/jpeg`, etc.
+You might be familiar with other media types such as `application/javascript`, `application/pdf`, `audio/mpeg`, `text/html`, `text/plain`, `image/jpeg`, etc.